Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions

 By means of a Voronoi tessellation we have characterized the cluster state finding that the probability distribution of sizes decays exponentially with a mean size growing linearly with the particle activity, in agreement with experimental results~\cite{Bocquet,Buttinoni}.
-We have quantified the profound effect that hydrodynamic plays inhibiting clustering for negative phoretic mobilities.
-We have identified the interplay between induced flows and particle reorientation as a key element in the strong slowing down of cluster coarsening.
-This first explorative study shows that our novel numerical method is powerful and enjoys some unique features, namely the explicit description of chemical signalling, through the production and diffusion of a solute concentration field and the solvent hydrodynamics, to simulate realistic systems.
-Moreover, it opens the way to address the dynamics of self-propelled colloids in general geometries, both in isotropic and unforced situations, where aggregation can lead to the formation of active colloidal gels, or under gravity as in the experimental sedimentation setup.\\
+We have quantified the profound effect that hydrodynamics plays inhibiting clustering for negative phoretic mobilities.
+We have identified the interplay between induced flows and particle reorientation as a possible explanation to the strong slowing down of cluster coarsening, although it remains an open question, which needs a deeper analysis, whether fluid-wall interactions dominate over particle-particle hydrodynamic correlations.
+This study shows that our novel numerical method is powerful and enjoys some unique features, namely the explicit description of chemical signalling, through the production and diffusion of a solute concentration field and the solvent hydrodynamics, to simulate realistic systems.
+Moreover, it opens the way to address the dynamics of self-propelled colloids in general geometries and also for stronger activity (larger $Pe$), both in isotropic and unforced situations, where aggregation can lead to the formation of active colloidal gels, or under gravity as in the experimental sedimentation setup.